Donald Trump Impeachment Fears Tethered To Midterm Elections

 “I have said over and over again that I don’t think we should be talking about impeachment.
 I’ve been very clear right from the start.
 On the political side I think it’s a gift to the Republicans.”

-If Democrats take over the House, and retain control of the Senate, all bets are off, says Trump.
+If Democrats take over the House and retain control of the Senate, all bets are off, says Trump.

 “We cannot be complacent.
 We gotta go out and we gotta fight like hell and we gotta win the House and we gotta win the Senate.”

-Right now, Democrats narrowly control the Senate: by four seats.
-Per the Constitution, one third of those Senate seats are up for re-election this year, according to The L.A.
+Right now, Democrats narrowly control the Senate by four seats.
+Per the Constitution, one-third of those Senate seats are up for re-election this year, according to the L.A.
 Times.
 If Republicans pick up eight more seats, they’ll have a filibuster-proof majority in the Senate.
 The Times characterizes the Republicans’ chances of gaining a majority in the Senate as unlikely.

-Over in the House of Representatives, where articles of impeachment must originate, and where every seat is up for re-election every two years, all bets are off.
+Over in the House of Representatives, where articles of impeachment must originate and where every seat is up for re-election every two years, all bets are off.
 Right now, Republicans hold a majority of seats, 236-193.
-Whether or not they will lose their majority in the House – or indeed, lose any at all, or even gain seats – is of course a matter of speculation.
-But as The Hill writer Shermichael Singleton opines, Democrats have a slight edge in opinion polls, and may indeed take control of the House.
+Whether or not they will lose their majority in the House – or indeed, lose any at all or even gain seats – is, of course, a matter of speculation.
+But as The Hill writer Shermichael Singleton opines, Democrats have a slight edge in opinion polls and may indeed take control of the House.

 The mid-term elections will take place on November 6, 2018.